We’re an affiliate

 Power Wheels have a maximum weight limit of 130 LBS for the bigger toy cars and the lowest weight limit is 66 LBS.
-Others that have a weight limit of 110 LBS or lower, depending on the number of passengers.
+Others have a weight limit of 110 LBS or lower, depending on the number of passengers.

 One of the things you need to consider before choosing one is the ride on car weight limit.
 Different power wheels come with different weight tolerances.